Amplificable-Solutions/Delta/README.md

 # Initialize the chain
 deltad init delta-mainnet   --chain-id deltamainnet_1313-1   --default-denom adlta

+#Modify Genesis with custom parameter
+Replace the generated ~/.delta/config/genesis.json with the provided genesis.json and change genesis_time as per your genesis.

 # Add a validator key
 deltad keys add validator1
 ```